makrai/notes/merill2010-param-norm-grow.md

   * Previous work has analyzed norm growth in simplified classes of feedforward (Li and Arora, 2019; Ji and Telgarsky, 2020)
   * not thoroughly demonstrated or studied in transformers
-* Our main contribution (§4) is analyzing the effect of norm growth on the representations in the transformer
+* Our main contribution (§4) is
+  analyzing the effect of norm growth on the reprs in the transformer
   * norm growth which control the network’s grammatical generalization
-  * With some light assumptions, we prove that any network where the parameter norm diverges during training approaches a saturated network (Merrill+ 2020): a restricted network variant whose discretized reprs are understandable in terms of formal langs & automata
+  * With some light assumptions, we prove that any network where the parameter norm diverges during training approaches a saturated network (Merrill+ 2020)
+    * a restricted network variant whose discretized reprs are understandable in terms of formal langs & automata
   * Empirically, we find that internal representations of pretrained transformers approximate their saturated counterparts, but for randomly initialized transformers, they do not